the idea of moving out of the city, starting a new business and having a

 - a local business excellence centre, providing rentable office space and e-commerce facilities for small local businesses who cannot afford or choose not to have their own business premises;

-- a bed and breakfast or more exclusive hotel based around the more prestigious parts of your property.
+- a bed and breakfast or a more exclusive hotel based around the more prestigious parts of your property.

 is an almost endless list of opportunities here to own a rural enterprise without

-If the idea of rural production appeals to you but not to the extent of running your own farm, you could consider setting up some form of craft industry on your land or based in your property.
+If the idea of rural production appeals to you but not to the extent of running your own farm, you could consider setting up some form of craft industry on your land or based on your property.

 area is almost as broad as you choose to make it and just a few initial ideas